 Repurposing Leftovers is a passion of mine.
-The amount of food that is wasted is extremely disturbing, but I have found that with some inspiration and creativity we can turn leftovers into new dishes.
+The amount of food that is wasted is extremely disturbing.
+I have found that with some inspiration and creativity we can turn leftovers into new dishes.

 Roast Chicken makes an appearance in my home at least once a fortnight.
-After enjoying the original roast, I use leftovers the following day in sandwiches, pasta, in fried rice or added to soup.
-And when all the meat is gone, I use the bones to make a rich flavoured stock which I store in the freezer to use in soups, braises or casseroles.
+After enjoying the original roast, I use leftovers the following day.
+The leftovers are great in sandwiches, pasta, in fried rice or added to soup.
+And when all the meat is gone, I use the bones to make a rich flavoured stock.
+I store the stock in the freezer to use in soups, braises or casseroles.
 That’s tremendous value from one chicken.